JakeSteam/blog-personal/_drafts/2023-07-05-june-july-android-game-reviews.md

 * When you unlock automation, you probably want to have it turned off.
 Otherwise, you'll automatically spend all your money on low level stuff, an inefficient usage.
 * Make sure to check your "Player Menu" (in the bottom right tab) for any achievement rewards you can claim.
 * [The Discord](https://discord.com/invite/CIFI) undoubtedly has lots more tips, I'm intentionally avoiding it for now.
+* There are a few hundred free gems available from the settings page, and viewing the loop modifications advanced tips.

 ### Screenshots